 Since digital phones took over the world, it really made sense to discontinue support for the older 1G networks.

-What Happens if You Try to Use a 1G Cell Phone Today?
+What Happens if You Try to Use a 1980s Phone Today?

 You can see where this is headed, but allow me to paint a perfectly clear picture of how this all works.

-Let’s say you browse through your attic, and you find an old 1G phone.
+Let’s say you browse through your attic, and you find an old 1G phone from the 1980s.

 You try it, and you’re able to turn it on.